 If you don't place your plan in trust the cash sum will usually be paid into your estate, and distributed according to your will or if you don't have a will, according to rules set up by the government.

-The other reason you may want to place your plan in trust is to protect against inheritance tax.
-If you don't place your policy under trust it will likely become part of your estate which could increase the chance of paying inheritance tax, or increase the amount of tax payable.
-The current Inheritance tax threshold, or 'nil rate band', is £325,000.
+Another reason you may want to place your plan in trust is to protect against inheritance tax.
+If you don't place your policy under trust it will become part of your estate which could increase the chance of paying inheritance tax, or increase the amount of tax payable.

 It's your responsibility to make sure the policy meets your needs.
 If you need advice please contact a financial adviser.
 More information is in the Policy Summary – an important document you should read before applying.